-In this appendix we present further details about how the susceptibility of the nearest-neighbor pyrochlore Heisenberg model in the infinite-S limit as depicted in Fig. 4 has been computed.
-Particularly, we explain why the simple RPA-type summation which we used to obtain these results reproduces the correct pinch-point singularity but also results in a spurious divergence of the susceptibility at a finite temperature T which is not expected from the exact (numerical) solution [3, 8].
+In this Appendix, we present further details about how the susceptibility of the nearest-neighbor pyrochlore Heisenberg model in the infinite-S limit as depicted in Fig. 4 is computed.
+Particularly, we explain why the simple RPA-type summation which we use to obtain these results reproduces the correct pinch-point singularity but also results in a spurious divergence of the susceptibility at a finite temperature T which is not expected from the exact (numerical) solution [3,8].
 We further present analytical arguments why the summation of further diagram classes can cure this artifact by regularizing the divergence.

-We begin by reviewing the PFFRG scheme in the large S limit and explain that, to leading order when $S \to \infty$, the PFFRG becomes identical to a simple RPA-type approximation (for further details see Ref.
+We begin by reviewing the PFFRG scheme in the large-S limit and explain that, to leading order when $S \to \infty$, the PFFRG becomes identical to a simple RPA-type approximation (for further details, see Ref.
 [74]).
 As briefly mentioned in Sec.
-IIA1, the generalization of the PF-FRG for arbitrary spin S amounts to introducing fermion flavors $f{i\uparrow\kappa}$, $f{i\downarrow\kappa}$ with $\kappa = \{1, \ldots, 2S\}$ on each lattice site i which add up to a total spin S. Furthermore, to avoid diverging energy scales in the large S limit, it is convenient to renormalize all interactions via $J{ij} \to J{ij}/(2S)$.
-As a consequence of the additional flavor index κ , the Feynman diagrams acquire an extra factor 2S for each closed fermion loop.
-Hence, when formulating the PF-FRG equations for arbitrary S, the second term on the right-hand side of Fig. 2(b) (the so-called RPA channel) acquires a prefactor 2S, indicating that among all interaction channels in Fig. 2(b), this term is singled-out at large S. The flow equation for the two-particle vertex at $S \to \infty$, where only the RPA term contributes on the right-hand side, can be readily solved [74] and leads to the RPA-type diagram series shown in Fig. 23(a).
-These two-particle vertex diagrams are precisely the ones, and no others, of leading order in 1/S. This is evident from the fact that, for a given number of interaction lines, they each maximize the number of loops.
-Specifically, each term of the series has n bare interaction lines and n-1 fermion loops, resulting in an overall order of 1/S.
+IIA1, the generalization of the PFFRG for arbitrary spin S amounts to introducing fermion flavors $f{i\uparrow\kappa}$, $f{i\downarrow\kappa}$ with $\kappa = \{1, ..., 2S\}$ on each lattice site i which add up to a total spin S. Furthermore, to avoid diverging energy scales in the large-S limit, it is convenient to renormalize all interactions via $J{ii} \rightarrow J{ii}/(2S)$.
+As a consequence of the additional flavor index κ , the Feynman diagrams acquire an extra factor of 2S for each closed fermion loop.
+Hence, when formulating the PFFRG equations for arbitrary S, the second term on the right-hand side in Fig. 2(b) (the so-called RPA channel) acquires a prefactor of 2S, indicating that, among all interaction channels in Fig. 2(b), this term is singled out at large S. The flow equation for the two-particle vertex at $S \to \infty$, where only the RPA term contributes on the right-hand side, can be readily solved [74] and leads to the RPA-type diagram series shown in Fig. 23(a).
+These two-particle